junxit/us-congress-bills-111/metadata.md

 - 2010-12-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 665.
 - 2010-12-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8443; text as passed Senate: CR S8443)
 - 2010-12-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8443; text as passed Senate: CR S8443)
+- 2010-12-03 — Message on Senate action sent to the House.
+- 2010-12-03 — Received in the House.
+- 2010-12-03 — Referred to the House Committee on Oversight and Government Reform.